2024-UI-SP/isvg2geojson/README.md

 $ ./bin/isvg2geojson -t=10000 -p=2 -i file.svg
 ~~~

-This will make a reasonable sized output file with sufficient accurarcy to use in Leaflet image overlay maps.
+This will make a reasonablely sized output file with sufficient accurarcy to use in Leaflet image overlay maps.

 I also reccomend not minimizing the file using the `minimal` option if you want to edit the GeoJSON file.

-# Orignal SVG 2 GeoJSON
+# Phrognoz's SVG 2 GeoJSON

 Converts an SVG file with added geo-referencing tags into one or more GeoJSON files.

 ## Installing

-`npm install svg2geojson`

 ## Geo-Referencing Tags